FaisalSuwayyid/CAKL/README.md

   - Reads sequences from a FASTA file and their labels from a CSV file.
   - Generates features for each sequence (saved as individual NumPy arrays).
   - Stacks the features into a single feature matrix.
   - Computes the distance matrix from the generated features.
-  - Construct the tree, view it, and save a Newick version of the tree.
+  - Constructs the tree, visualizes it as a dendrogram, and saves a Newick version.
-  - Demo runtime: less than 10 minutes.
+  - This example reproduces the tree construction used in the paper, and uses dendrogram visualization.

 ## License